 Hi there!
 My name is John Bordeaux.
 I graduated the 22nd grade with a Ph.D. in public policy, so I'm not leaving the Washington DC area anytime soon.
 I served as an intelligence analyst for the U.S. Air Force in the 1980s, and landed here in 1990.
 What I started doing then, I've continued to do.
 Through positions labeled as analyst, consultant and even a brief misguided stint as a Chief Knowledge Officer - I've worked to connect operations with intelligence.
-I now consult with large global firms, doing the same thing.

 I teach an ethics-and-leadership course for an MBA program; because leadership without ethics helped destroy trillions in generational wealth just a few years ago, and many leadership frameworks are based on an outmoded view of humanity.

 I offer a decision science module several times a year for a large client in the U.S. intelligence community; helping security professionals understand the cognitive biases and filters that can cloud their work.

 Through all these pursuits, my friends and I figured out a few things, principally: